CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Method

 \subsection{Dual-policy Learning Framework}

-During training, the model's planning module is decoupled into IL actor and RL actor, optimized by $L_{IL}$ and $L_{RL}$ respectively.
-To encourage the two actor interact with each other, two actor can compete and share information with each other (see Fig. \ref{fig:competition_process}).
+During training, to avoid gradient conflicts from jointly optimizing IL and RL losses in a single policy, we decouple the planning module into an IL actor and an RL actor, optimized by $L_{IL}$ and $L_{RL}$, respectively.
+To encourage interaction between the two actors and selectively transfer beneficial behaviors, we allow the actors to compete and share information.

-To balance the contributions of the imitation learning (IL) actor and the reinforcement learning (RL) actor, we periodically compare their performance every k iterations.
-The comparison is based on the cumulative reward scores achieved by each actor.
+To balance the contributions of the imitation learning (IL) actor and the reinforcement learning (RL) actor, we periodically compare their performance every $k$ iterations.
+The comparison is based on the difference between the \underline{acc}umulative reward scores achieved by the IL actor and the RL actor ($\Delta r_{acc}$), together with two thresholds ($\lambda_{min}$, $\lambda_{max}$) that measure the size of the score gap and a hyperparameter $p$ that controls the degree of parameter interpolation.

-Depending on the score difference, we apply different merging strategies: 1) \textbf{Comparable}: If the scores are close, we keep both unchanged.
-2) \textbf{Moderate Superiority}: If one actor slightly outperform the other, we perform a soft weight merging to gradually transfer knowledge from the winner to loser: $\text{loser}.\text{weight} \leftarrow p\cdot \text{loser}.\text{weight} + (1 - p) \cdot \text{winner}.\text{weight}$.
-3) \textbf{Significant Superiority}: If one actor's score is substantially higher, we apply a hard weight replacement to copy knowledge from the winner to loser: $\text{loser}.\text{weight} \leftarrow \text{winner}.\text{weight}$.
-This adaptive mechanism enables stable cooperation between IL and RL actors, preventing premature dominance of either side while ensuring faster convergence once one actor demonstrates clear superiority.